 The admissions portal allows applicants to login and see the state of their application.
 Whenever there is a change, they will receive an email notification that will also be reflected in the portal.

-Our M.Med (Master of Medicine) programme has been accredited by the National Commission of Further and Higher Education (NCFHE), Malta and is now part of our five year degree in Human Medicine.
+Our M.Med (Master of Medicine) programme is accredited by the Malta Further and Higher Education Authority and is part of our five year degree in Human Medicine.
 Students who complete the EDU’s Bachelor of Medicine (B.Med) degree programme are qualified to enrol in our M.Med degree programme to continue to pursue their mission in becoming a doctor.